-Marvin and Jewell are a missionary couple who are working in Uganda.
-Every week they send updates on their progress with evangelism in the community or the growth of the local church and new orphanage that they are setting up.
-Some times there are moments of deep heart ache (especially when the gospel is rejected) but nothing has lightened up my heart with a good old laugh than this week’s ‘veggie tale’.
+M and J were a missionary couple who were working in Uganda.
+(Story was first posted in Feb 2013) Every week they sent updates on their progress with evangelism in the community or the growth of the local church and new orphanage that they are setting up.
+Some times there were moments of deep heart ache (especially when the gospel was rejected) but nothing lightened up my heart with a good old laugh than this particular week’s ‘veggie tale’.
 Apparently not every thing that is green and leafy is lettuce:

 Remember missionaries in your prayers this week.